ai-systems-today/ai-systems.today.github.io/content/docs/consulting/index.md

 - Decreased delivery times by 15%.
 - Improved fleet utilization and productivity.

-### Why Choose AI Systems Today for AI Consultancy:
+### Why Choose AI SYSTEMS TODAY for AI Consultancy:

 1. **Expertise:**Led by Kyriakos Antoniadis, a seasoned AI expert with over a decade of experience, our consultancy team possesses deep knowledge of AI technologies and their real-world applications.
 2. **Customized Solutions:**We understand that every business is unique, and our solutions are tailored to meet specific needs and challenges.